-Mortality rates are significantly higher during the first year after injury2 and the leading cause of death is renal failure3, followed by pneumonia and septicaemia.
+Mortality rates are significantly higher during the first year after injury1 and the leading cause of death is renal failure2, followed by pneumonia and septicaemia.

-Not only is the person with SCI at increased risk of death, but s/he is also prone to more frequent hospitalisations.
-The most common (45%) cause, bladder and kidney dysfunction, is usually due to stones and /or infection4.
+Not only is the person with SCI at increased risk of death, but they are also prone to more frequent hospitalisations.
+The most common cause, namely bladder and kidney dysfunction (45%), is usually due to stones and / or infection.
 This highlights the importance of proper and regular assessment and management of bladder and kidney function.

 The second most common cause of rehospitalisation is pressure ulcers, for which there is a life time risk of 85%.
-Not only do ulcers cause significant discomfort and limits a person's functioning, they have a significant financial impact with the cost of healing a single pressure ulcer ranging from R17 5005 to R198 7005 (depending on the severity or grade of pressure ulcer).
-Contributing to the causes of pressure ulcers are poor nutrition, depression, inappropriate wheelchair and or incorrect wheelchair cushions.
+Not only do ulcers cause significant discomfort and limits a person's functioning, they have a significant financial impact with the cost of healing a single pressure ulcer ranging from R17 5004 to R198 7004 (depending on the severity or grade of the pressure ulcer).
+Poor nutrition, depression and / or incorrect wheelchair cushions all contribute to the causes of pressure ulcers.
 It is therefore essential that persons living with spinal cord injuries attend regular follow-up visits, so that professionals can assess the person's weight and nutrition, emotional status and equipment.

 Other possible complications of a SCI include spasticity, deep vein thrombosis, osteoporosis and fractures, cardiovascular disease and neuropathic pain.
 Postural deformities, joint stiffness, muscle shortening or imbalances (due to incorrect seating or positioning) and poor endurance are additional complications.
-These impact on a person's ability to live independently and cause significant suffering/ morbidity.
+These impact on a person's ability to live independently and cause significant suffering/morbidity.
 It is thus critical that a specialised team of professionals with expertise in managing acute and chronic complications in SCI, assess and manage these people with a view to anticipating and managing these complications early before they become irreversible.